books

 -How to Make an Egg Boiler

 Having made the toaster you are ready to try your hand at something a little harder and a good design for your next piece of work is an egg boiler.
-The picture may look a little complicated but as ...
+The picture ...

 -How to Make a Venetian Plate Holder

-To make this plate holder you will have to add a hand drill, a 1/8 inch twist drill, and a center punch -which are described in Chapter III - to your list of tools.
-Fig. 33.
-An Artistic ...
+To make this plate holder you will have to add a hand drill, a 1/8 inch twist drill, and a center punch -which are described in Chapter III - to your list of ...

 -A Dead Black Finish for Iron Work

 Get 25 cents' worth of japan gold size and 10 cents' worth of pure drop black ground in turpentine and mix them together.
-27 Mural means anything that is supported by or has to do with a wall. ...
+27 Mural means anything that is ...

 -Tools Needed for Repousse Work